jerome2511/PGO_DEM/README.md

 pip install imview
 ```

-## DEM and ortho-image calculation
+## Step 1 : DEM and ortho-image calculation
 1. Parameter<br/>
 Open the stereo_hal_calcul_dem.sh file and fill in the paths of ASP, OTB and additional functions file.
 Add also the path of the folder containing the images (ex: ./2021-04-03_SouthOrkney_ANT on the example below) and the path to GLO-30 DEM.<br/>